 The extra yield investors demand to buy the government’s bonds instead of U.S. Treasuries soared 143 basis points to 1,257 basis points, according to JPMorgan’s EMBI Global index.
 Argentina’s benchmark equities index, the Merval (MERVAL), dropped 3.5 percent and the peso in the parallel market weakened 3.2 percent to a record 8 per dollar.

-Still, BlackRock Inc. (BLK) said it’s worth holding on to the performing bonds as the final ruling will take time while Bulltick Capital Markets said the ruling may be “unenforceable.”
+Still, BlackRock Inc. (BLK:US) said it’s worth holding on to the performing bonds as the final ruling will take time while Bulltick Capital Markets said the ruling may be “unenforceable.”

 “Yesterday after the court case you saw some pressure in the market place.
 We think bonds have traded down at such severe levels we think it’s worth holding on, this is going to play out over a long period of time,” Rick Rieder, chief investment officer for fundamental fixed income portfolios at BlackRock said on Bloomberg Television’s “Market Makers” with Stephanie Ruhle and Matt Miller.
 “We’re hoping if we get more pressure like it we would add to the position.”

 The country defaulted on a record $95 billion in debt in 2001.
 Holders of about 91 percent of the bonds agreed to take new exchange bonds in 2005 and 2010, at a discount of about 70 percent.

 On Oct.
 26 the U.S. appeals court upheld District Court Judge Thomas Griesa’s ruling that Argentina must treat bondholders equally and pay defaulted debt when servicing restructured bonds.
 Griesa’s Nov.
 21 decision that the full payment had to be made by the country’s next payment of performing bonds in December was delayed until a hearing of the parties’ arguments yesterday.
 The court may take weeks or months to make a decision.